 In the evolving landscape of end-of-life care, direct cremation has emerged as the most significant trend of the mid-2020s.
-As we move through 2025 and into 2026, the traditional funeral—complete with embalming, expensive caskets, and formal viewing—is no longer the default choice for the majority of families.
+As of 2025, the traditional funeral—complete with embalming, expensive caskets, and formal viewing—is no longer the default choice for the majority of families.
 Instead, a shift toward simplicity, cost-effectiveness, and personal flexibility is driving a "Direct Revolution."

 But what exactly is it?
 Simply put, direct cremation is the process where the deceased is cremated shortly after passing, without a preceding formal funeral service or viewing.
 This method allows families to bypass the high-pressure environment of traditional funeral homes and focus on creating a memorial that truly reflects their loved one's life.